ijleesw/data-compression/README.md

 ## How to Run

-Type `./test.sh` in terminal.
+Run `test.sh` in terminal.

-If malloc error occurs in tunstall, just type `./test.sh` again.
+If malloc error occurs in tunstall, just run `test.sh` again.